graememcc/funkierJS/docs/markdown/byCategory.md

 regular expression an index, and a string.
 Returns a single object or null.

 If not null, the object has the following properties:

   - index: the index in the original string where the match was found
   - matchedText: the substring that matched the pattern
   - subexpressions: an array of substrings that matched the parenthesed expressions in the regular expressions.
-                    The substring matching the first parenthesised expression will be at position 0, the string matching the second at position 1, and so on.
-If the regular expression did not contain any parenthesised subexpressions, this array will be empty.
+    The substring matching the first parenthesised expression will be at position 0, the string the second at position 1, and so on.
+If the regular expression did not contain any subexpressions, this array will be empty.

 This function is not affected by the presence or absence of a global flag in the supplied regular expression.
 It is not affected by and does not change the lastIndex property of the regular expression if it exists.